A Personal Journey Toward Housing Equity and Justice

 Trying to create systemic change is a hard road to walk, especially when it seems you are walking it alone.
 Working with organizers in Chicago and CLT advocates and organizers all over the world has let me know I am not walking alone and help me continue the work of those whose shoulders I stand.
 I can’t change my past, but I can work with others to steward the future and support young people in continuing down the road in the fight for change on behalf of young Ashley and others like her.

-Photo with Houston CLT membership
+Photo taken at the second annual Houston CLT membership meeting

 Bio